GolosChain/golos-reference/market/dex_margin_mechanics.md

 *\* SQPR of `1.1`*\*

--   Settlement price: `300 BTS/USD`
+-   Settlement price: `300 GOLOS/USD`
 -   SQPR: `1.1`
--   Squeeze Protection Price (SQPP): `330 BTS/USD`
+-   Squeeze Protection Price (SQPP): `330 GOLOS/USD`

-In this case, any margin position that has a call price below `330 BTS/USD` will be forced to settle, and therefore be added to the orderbook as an order to buy USD for BTS.
+In this case, any margin position that has a call price below `330 GOLOS/USD` will be forced to settle, and therefore be added to the orderbook as an order to buy USD for GOLOS.

 </div><div class="col-md-6">

 *\* SQPR of `1.5`*\*

--   Settlement price: `300 BTS/USD`
+-   Settlement price: `300 GOLOS/USD`
 -   SQPR: `1.5`
--   Squeeze Protection Price (SQPP): `450 BTS/USD`
+-   Squeeze Protection Price (SQPP): `450 GOLOS/USD`

-In this case, any margin position that has a call price below `450 BTS/USD` will be forced to settle, and therefore be added to the orderbook as an order to buy USD for BTS.
+In this case, any margin position that has a call price below `450 GOLOS/USD` will be forced to settle, and therefore be added to the orderbook as an order to buy USD for GOLOS.

 </div></div></div>